Follow the step by step process or choose what situation that best describes you:

 The only requirement of the ABA regarding your undergraduate education is that you obtain a Bachelor of Arts (BA) or Bachelor of Science (BS) degree.
 The major may be in any area that interests or challenges you.

 You must pass the LSAT, or Law School Admission Test, before any ABA-accredited law school will accept you as a student.
-It is offered four times annually at examination centers across the United States.
+It is offered five times annually at examination centers across the United States.

 How to prepare

 Find free study guides at the LSAT website.
 Other options in Wyoming to help you ready yourself to take the LSAT include:

 The LSAT is a paper-based, standardized multiple-choice test of your reading and reasoning abilities.
 There are three types of questions, split into five 35-minute sections:

 There is also an experimental section, an additional 35-minute section that is a repeat of one of the above question type sections.
 You will not be able to tell which section is experimental, so give your best effort on each and every section of the LSAT.

 The writing sample in the LSAT is also not scored, but will be sent to law schools when you apply.
 Admissions personnel at these law schools will review your writing sample to judge your written communication abilities.

 Apply online with the Law School Admission Council (LSAC) to take the LSAT.
 It is given five times each year: November, January, March, June and July, on Mondays and Saturdays.
 Centers in Wyoming administering the LSAT include: